Troubleshooting your Development Environment Setup

 cp -r node_modules/bcrypt apps/meteor/node_modules/

-yarn dsv failing and shows “something went wrong installing the ‘sharp’ module.”
+If yarn dsv fails with an error similar to “Something went wrong installing the 'sharp' module”

 sudo rm /usr/local/bin/meteor